Pressure mounts on President Biden to appoint a fashion czar

-If the idea of a “fashion czar” sounds like a joke, you may soon be in the minority.
+If you think the idea of a “fashion czar” sounds like a joke, you may soon be in the minority.
 It’s an idea that’s gaining steam—and isn’t nearly as farfetched as it sounds.

 Two weeks ago, I wrote a story asking President Biden to appoint a “fashion czar” to support the fashion industry’s efforts to become more sustainable and humane.
 Hilary Jochmans, a political consultant who has spent 15 years in politics and specializes in sustainable fashion, read the story and decided to turn it into an official letter.
 The letter, which will be delivered to the White House and members of Congress this week, was cosigned by more than 70 experts, organizations, and fashion brands, including ThredUp, Eileen Fisher, Everlane, and Allbirds.
 Others are continuing to add their names to the list.